 The coconut flour and beans give these more cakey texture and, unlike brownies, these don’t require baking.
 I’ve turned mine into cake pops by popping them onto wooden skewers, but serve them just as they are if you prefer.
 If you don’t have coconut flour, try using ground almonds instead.
 Either way these bites are a great protein hit, which makes them an ideal post-workout reward.

 25g coconut flour (or ground almonds)

-25g desiccated coconut, to roll the bites in
+Desiccated coconut and/or cacao nibs, to roll the bites in

 A glass jar and 20 wooden skewers, if you’re making them into cake pops